wklchris/sphinx-simrofy-theme/tools/ReadMe.md

 And a list of **optional** tasks:

 3. Build the distribution files (sdist \& wheel)
-4. Upload the distribution files to [TestPypi](https://test.pypi.org/).
+4. Upload the distribution files to [TestPypi](https://test.pypi.org/) or the formal Pypi.
 You need to register a TestPypi account and set your API key in `~/.pypirc`:

    ```
    [testpypi]